DataDuckETL/DataDuck/docs/overview/getting_started.md

     $ dataduck quickstart

 It will ask you for the credentials to your database, and then create the basic setup for your project.

+You will still need to update your .env and config/base.yml files with additional details, such as your AWS S3 api keys.

-After you are completely setup, your project's ETL can be run by running `dataduck etl`
+After you are completely setup, your project's ETL can be run by running `dataduck etl all`

 If you would like to run this regularly, such as every night, it's recommended to use the [whenever](https://github.com/javan/whenever) gem to manage a cron job to regularly run the ETL.